se-research/OpenDaVINCI/README.md

     $ sudo apt-get install opendavinci-odlib opendavinci-odtools opendavinci-odsupercomponent

+### Adding OpenDaVINCI to your Ubuntu 15.10 Linux distribution

+To explore the features of OpenDaVINCI and to use it in your own projects, you can add our .deb repository.
+We provide packages for x86, x86_64, and armfh.

+Add the public key from our repository:

+    $ wget -O - -q http://opendavinci.cse.chalmers.se/opendavinci.cse.chalmers.se.gpg.key | sudo apt-key add -

+Add our repository itself to your sources.list:

+    $ sudo echo "deb http://opendavinci.cse.chalmers.se/ubuntu-wily/ wily main" >> /etc/apt/sources.list

+Update your package database:

+    $ sudo apt-get update

+Install OpenDaVINCI:

+    $ sudo apt-get install opendavinci-odlib opendavinci-odtools opendavinci-odsupercomponent

 ### Adding OpenDaVINCI to your Debian 8 Linux distribution

 Add the public key from our repository: